 Major in Journalism

 Journalism is changing rapidly in the 21st century, with stories moving across a range of platforms – from television and the web to radio, newspapers and magazines, as well as across social networks.
-Budding journalists need to know not only how to gather facts and write informative stories, but also how to work with audio and video clips, create and use webs sites, and be adept at distributing news through social media.
+Budding journalists need to know not only how to gather facts and write informative stories, but also how to work with audio and video clips, create and use websites, and be adept at distributing news through social media.
 Students are encouraged to get involved in our campus news, entertainment and sports outlets.

 Journalism majors are encouraged to complete a minor or second major in a department/school other than Communication.

 Major in Mass Media

 The Mass Media program offers students the opportunity to study the developing communication of the 21st century.
 This program is designed for students who are interested in studying theory and practice of media, especially radio, television, the web, documentary film, and media management.
 Mass Media offers two sequences within the major.
 Each sequence allows students to focus on a particular field of practice within the broader spectrum of Mass Media.
 Students are encouraged to get involved in our campus news, entertainment and sports outlets.
 For admission requirements, please visit the University’s Academics website.

 Students in the Mass Media major must complete one of the following sequences.